idleclicker/code-monkey-meta/rules/era.md

 These will include
   * equipment upgrades
   * new application/platforms used
-  * potentially new coding techinques (this might be moved out later)
+  * potentially new coding techniques (this might be moved out later)
   * new community/forums

 Another question to consider, do we make tools and their upgrades cheaper